-This method prints a description of the preconditioner p to the standard output or to a file.
-It must be called after hierachy_build and smoothers_build, or build, have been called.
+This routine prints a description of the preconditioner p to the standard output or to a file.
+It must be called after hierachy\build and smoothers\build, or build, have been called.

 info integer, intent(out).

 Error code.
-If no error, 0 is returned.
+If no error, $0$ is returned.
 See Section 8 for details.

 iout integer, intent(in), optional.

 The id of the file where the preconditioner description will be printed;

 the default is the standard output.

-For compatibility with the previous versions of MLD2P4, this method can be also invoked as follows:
+For compatibility with the previous versions of MLD2P4, this routine can be also invoked as follows:

-call mld_precdescr(p,info [,iout])
+call mld\precdescr(p,info [,iout])